ai tools for estate planning

 Document-centric planning underestimates behavioral risk.
 Beneficiaries make decisions under stress, incentives, and social pressure.
 The plan can be legally sound and still fail economically.

-SuccessionLabX’s framework is illustrative because it quantifies three separate sources of failure:
+SuccessionLabX’s framework is illustrative because it helps surface three separate sources of failure:

 Many “AI estate planning” tools do not model these factors at all.
 They optimize text, not game-theoretic behavior.

-Example: the “spendthrift trust” that didn’t prevent overspending
+Example: the “spendthrift trust” that didn’t can help reduce the risk of overspending

 A family establishes a discretionary trust with spendthrift provisions.
 The beneficiary does not legally “spend” trust principal, but pressures the trustee into repeated exceptions.
 The trustee, lacking governance support, accommodates.